ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/channel_forum.rst

 Publish Page and the "Forum Tab"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When creating a new channel entry there is a :ref:`publish-forum-tab`.
-Entering data in the
+When creating a new channel entry there is a :ref:`publish_forum_tab`.
-Forum Topic Title and Forum Topic Text in that tab will cause the new
+Entering data in the Forum Topic Title and Forum Topic Text in that tab
-forum topic to be created upon publish, and associated with that channel
+will cause the new forum topic to be created upon publish, and
-entry.
+associated with that channel entry.

 Alternatively, if there is an existing forum topic to link to this
 entry, then you may enter that forum topic's ID into the Forum Topic ID